Wa `alaykum as-salam wa rahmatullahi wa barakatuh.

 In this fatwa:

-1- Celebrating the Prophet’s birthday is a controversial issue among Muslim scholars.
+- Celebrating the Prophet Muhammad’s birthday is a controversial issue among Muslim scholars.

-2- The most correct opinion is that there is nothing wrong with celebrating this occasion by acts such as introducing the Prophet and infusing vigor among Muslims as well as non-Muslims to study his sirah (biography).
+- The most correct opinion is that there is nothing wrong with celebrating this occasion.
+This can happen by acts such as introducing the Prophet and infusing vigor among Muslims as well as non-Muslims to study his biography.

 In his response to your question, Sheikh Ahmad Kutty, a senior lecturer and Islamic scholar at the Islamic Institute of Toronto, Ontario, Canada, states:

-One group condemns commemorating anything to do with the Prophet (peace and blessings be upon him) as a bad innovation.
+There is a heated debate raging in the Muslim community on this issue.
+One group condemns commemorating anything to do with the Prophet (peace be upon him) as a bad innovation.

-Another group often sanctions all kinds of practices, some of them bordering on shirk (Arabic for: paganism), under the pretext of expression of love of the Prophet (peace and blessings be upon him).
+Another group often sanctions all kinds of practices, some of them bordering on shirk (polytheism), under the pretext of expression of love of the Prophet.
 It is best that we keep to the middle path.

 It is rigidity to be obsessed with the letter of the law to such an extent that one neglects the spirit.

-We have room in Islam for expressing our genuine love and reverence toward the Messenger of Allah (peace and blessings be upon him), our guide and perfect role model.
+There is a room in Islam for expressing our genuine love and reverence toward the Messenger of Allah.

-We also know that `Umar ibn Al-Khattab, the second caliph, commemorated the hijrah (Arabic for: the immigration to Madinah) by starting the Islamic Calendar accordingly.
-He considered the option of using the Prophet’s birth or Prophetic call for the same and turned them down for practical reasons only.
+He considered the option of using Prophet Muhammad’s birth or Prophetic call for the same and turned them down for practical reasons only.

-So, there is nothing wrong in commemorating the event of the Prophet’s birth to express our love for the Prophet (peace and blessings be upon him).
+So, there is nothing wrong in commemorating the event of Prophet Muhammad’s birthday to express our love for the Prophet.

-Nowadays where Islamic consciousness is on a steady decline among Muslims, such a commemoration may go a long way in rekindling the fire of love of the Prophet (peace and blessings be upon him).
+Nowadays, where Islamic consciousness is on a steady decline among Muslims, such a commemoration may go a long way in rekindling the fire of love of the Prophet.

 Allah Almighty knows best.